Do you need to talk to someone?

 When we talk to people about CBT, we often find there are things they’ve heard or believe about the treatment that don’t reflect reality.
 Here are some of the most common assumptions we come across – and the facts.

-1. I can expect to feel better after the first session.
 CBT can achieve positive results quickly, but you might not feel you’ve made much movement forward after your first appointment.
 This session will focus on assessment, with the therapist aiming to find out about the difficulties you’re experiencing and how they affect you, as well as what you hope to gain from therapy.
 They’ll also explain how CBT works, and give you information about the treatment process.

 You might well feel relieved, lighter or hopeful afterwards, especially if you’ve got some things off your chest.
 It’s possible you’ll feel a bit worse, if you’ve talked about upsetting and challenging topics.
 You might feel indifferent, exhausted or deflated.